webOS-ports/deprecated_webos-ports-lib/README.md

 Ported from the non-published set of Enyo 1 APIs to Enyo2, CrossAppUI takes a 'path' parameter (the HTML file to open) and displays it inside your application.
 The child application can pass stringified JSON prefixed with 'enyoCrossAppResult=' up to the CrossAppUI via the 'message' event (window scope).
 CrossAppUI will strip off the prefix, parse it into an object and fire onResult.
 This is intended to be used as a base class for app-in-app kinds, such as FilePicker (see below).

+NOTE: Under webOS 3.x, this will only work with certain palm applications such as FilePicker and System Updates.
+Awaiting confirmation for Open webOS.

 **message Event Example:**
      "enyoCrossAppResult={\"result\":[{\"fullPath\":\"/path/to/selected/file.foo\",\"iconPath\":\"/var/luna/extractfs//path/to/selected/file.foo:0:0:\",\"attachmentType\":\"image\",\"dbId\":\"++ILuOICkjNDQaUP\"}]}"